GuanceCloud/guance-docs/docs/en/logs/multi-index.md

  - User name: Access user name
  - Password: Password required for access
  - Bind index: The name of the index in OpenSearch that needs to be bound to view
- - Index name: the unique index name identified by Guance Cloud.
+ - Index name: the unique index name identified by Guance.
 This configuration is user-defined and filled in.
 Duplicate names are not supported in the workspace

 ![](img/1.log_index_2.png)

 ### Field mapping

-Because the standard fields of Guance Cloud are inconsistent with those of SLS, Elasticsearch and OpenSearch, in order to better enable users to view and analyze the log data of external indexes in Guance Cloud, Guance Cloud provides the function of field mapping, and you can directly map the fields of logs when binding indexes (see the above picture).
+Because the standard fields of Guance are inconsistent with those of SLS, Elasticsearch and OpenSearch, in order to better enable users to view and analyze the log data of external indexes in Guance, Guance provides the function of field mapping, and you can directly map the fields of logs when binding indexes (see the above picture).

 -` time `: the reporting time of the log.
 The default mapping ` date ` field of Log Service is ` time `, and Elasticsearch and OpenSearch can be filled in by themselves according to the actual log data;
 -` _ docid `: The unique ID of the log so you can view the bound log details after mapping, for example, you can map the original field ` logid ` to ` _ docid `;